Industry Update/National Response

 Factory Service Update

-- Factory visits including assessments are temporarily suspended until 30 May.
+- Factory visits including assessments are suspended until 30 July.

-- Advisory and training services remain in place and are delivered to factories virtually, including virtual training about use of PPE, including face masks, and proper handling of chemical substances.
+- Advisory and training services are delivered to factories virtually, including virtual training about use of PPE, including face masks, and proper handling of chemical substances.
 At the time of training, the number of workers is limited to no more than 10 people in the same room.
 All are required to wear masks and keep one meter of distance from each other.

 - Support to factories through advisory services focuses on COVID-19 prevention issues, improvement plans, follow-up of recurring non-compliance findings, self-diagnosis processes, and preparation of the first and second progress reports.
 As part of the virtual advisory, WhatsApp groups of the Improvement Advisory Committees (PICC), consisting of representatives of workers and management, are being developed.

 - Communication awareness materials such as posters, audio bulletins, and a video on the prevention of the COVID-19 were distributed in all factories enrolled in the programme.
 Factories began to post these communication awareness materials for workers.